davidgoldcode/node-db3-guided/README.md

 - [ ] type `npm run server` to start the API.

 Please follow along as the instructor creates database access methods for a multi table schema.

+## Menu

+- multi table queries
+- foreign key constraint - look at documentation
+- data access functions
+- aggregate functions

+A foreign key column on a table is a column that references the primary key of another table